Zebrainy-cgy/SDE/README.md

-# SDE
+# Awesome SDE(Stochastic Differential Equation)
 About Stochastic Differential Equation...

-List of reference books.
+List of some reference books.